evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 355mm, and the rear discs are 355mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+You can choose between three stopping modes for one-pedal driving.
+Hold mode stops the car completely, roll mode causes the vehicle to roll until it stops by itself, and creep mode will creep the car forward at low speed.
+You can adjust how strong regen you get when you lift the foot.
+There are two levels.

 ## Exterior